JemCasey/playtesting-bot/README.md

 #### Configuration

 Use [this invite link](https://discord.com/api/oauth2/authorize?client_id=1128432579436101724&permissions=67584&scope=bot) to add the default instance of the bot (**Botticelli**) to your server.
+Note: This is Jordan Brownstein's version of the bot, **not** this fork.

 > [!IMPORTANT]
 > Botticelli is **in alpha and 24/7 availability is not guaranteed**.
 If this is a concern for your project, you can follow the steps under [Instruction for Developers](#instructions-for-developers) to set up your own instance.